lesshint/lesshint/README.md

     "style": "one_space" // Comments are allowed
 }
 ```

-Create a `.lesshintrc` file in your project root and add your settings to it.
-It will be automatically loaded and merged with the default values.

 If you're running `lesshint` from the command line, the `-c` or `--config` flags can be used to load any valid configuration file.